CPenglab/SpaMM-Net/README.md

 SpaMM-Net: spatially multimodal and multiscale network for representation learning from spatial multi-omics
 ## Installation
 1. Clone this repo.
-2. Copy "SpaMM-Net" folder in your project.
+2. Copy the "spamm" and "datasets" folders into your project.

 ## Example
 ### Quick Start